Burwin/JsonCryption.Newtonsoft/README.md

 More details on usage scenarios can be found below.

 #### Industry-standard Cryptography
-Currently, Newtonsoft.Json.FLE is built on top of the `Microsoft.AspNetCore.DataProtection` library for handling encryption-related responsibilities:
+Currently, JsonCryption.Newtonsoft is built on top of the `Microsoft.AspNetCore.DataProtection` library for handling encryption-related responsibilities:
 - Encryption/decryption
 - Key management
 - Algorithm management